bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Breezy and Overcast
+- Overcast
-- 83% humidity
+- 84% humidity
-- 12 mph wind
+- 10 mph wind
 - 100% cloud cover
 - 35 AQI 🟩
-- 0.71 inches of rain expected in the next 48 hours
+- 0.59 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>